-From the royal blue ceramic tiles that cover every inch of wall space, to the incredibly detailed, intricate hand woven carpets.
+The mosque’s interiors are every bit as spectacular as its external architecture.
+Inside you will find decadent royal blue ceramic tiles that cover every inch of wall space and incredibly detailed, intricate hand-woven carpets.

 Hop from Rock to Rock at Wadi Bani Khalid

-When it comes to enjoying a little relaxation beneath the Middle Eastern sun, Wadi Bani Khalid is one of the best places to visit in Oman.
+Wadi Bani Khalid is one of the best places to visit in Oman if you are looking to swim and relax beneath the Middle Eastern sun.
 The paradisaical desert Wadi is famed across the country for its beauty.

-Set against the backdrop of the Hajar mountains, the translucent cerulean waters of this desert oasis are perfect for swimming.
+This Wadi sits against the backdrop of the Hajar mountains.
+The translucent cerulean waters of this desert oasis are perfect for swimming.

 Wadi Bani Khalid is comprised of a network of natural pools tucked into the rocks.
-From the first spot, it’s possible to hike or swim through underground tunnels to other smaller “hidden” pools.
+It is possible to hike or swim from pool to pool.
+You can navigate your way through underground tunnels to other smaller “hidden” pools.

-A few minutes drive from Wadi Bani Khalid there is also an ayn (natural spring) which is said to offer healing properties to those who decide to soak inside it.
+A few minutes drive away from Wadi Bani Khalid there is also an ayn (natural spring).
+This is said to offer healing properties to those who decide to soak inside it.